phpbb/documentation/development/extensions/tutorial_controllers.rst

 .. caution::

-    Remember the order of arguments must match the order of parameters in the constructor method definition.
+    Remember that the order of arguments must match the order of parameters in the constructor method definition.

 Request handling